This post contains affiliate links. Please see ourย disclosure policy.

 It’s also super easy to play around with flavor combinations!

 Preparing fish in parchment, even just once, will open your mind to numerous possibilities.
 Let the inspiration flow!
-Two of my favorite ways to prepare this dish is with these Mediterranean flavors, and this soy and ginger combo.
+Two of my favorite ways to prepare this dish is with Mediterranean flavors like with this Mediterranean fish en papillote, and this soy and ginger fish.

 However you serve it, I hope you love it.